 Writer, editor and literary translator (Spanish).
-I write non-fiction essays, short fiction, and a blog, as well as feature articles for magazines and newspapers and lifestyle magazines.
-I’ve edited numerous textbooks, translate (from Spanish) and edit academic work and have edited a novel, a self-help book, and one non-fiction book for an academic press.
+I write non-fiction essays, short fiction, and feature articles for magazines and newspapers and lifestyle magazines.
+I’ve edited numerous textbooks, a self-help book, and one non-fiction book for an academic press.
 My literary translation work from Spanish is focused on fiction, non-fiction and academic writing from, Spain, the Caribbean and Central America.

 “A pleasure and rare gift to have Dorothy Potter Snyder’s fierce creative sensitive intelligence focused on my novel, City of Cats.
 The experience of her copyediting, her passionate attention to words, sentences, story (i.e., poetics), is joyful — words fall away, and the whole, shaken out, is revealed in a fresh light.
 In excitement, the novel becomes what it is meant to be.” — Max Diksztejn, author of “City of Cats.”

 I served as project translator and interpreter for the Buena Vista Social Club project (Sony Records).
 My literary translations have appeared in: The Sewanee Review; Surreal Poetics; The Short Story Project; Review: Literature and Arts of the Americas; and other venues.